assemble/assemble-less/README.md

 Type: `String|Array`
 Default: _empty string_

-Specified files will be _prepended_ to the beginning of src files, **_not_** to the concatenated output.
+Specified files will be concatenated (_prepended_) to specified source files.
 This feature is useful for "inlining" globaly-required LESS files, such as `variables` or `mixins`, so that _they do not need to be referenced with `@import` statements inside any individual files_.

 #### concat
 Type: `Boolean`